threeandthreee/Archipelago/worlds/pokemon_bw/docs/rom changes.md

   - An NPC in Nimbasa City that can change the weather (if `Season Control` is not `vanilla`)
   - An NPC in Castelia City that checks for the completion of the TM/HM hunt goal
   - An NPC in Accumula Town that resets static encounters (including gift and trade encounters)
+- Added the possibility to buy Master Balls for varying prices (if enabled) via the following ways:
+  - Cheren's Mom in Nuvema Town
+  - The NPC in Undella Town selling evolution items can also include Master Balls in his offers
+  - An NPC in N's Castle
+  - A new menu point in the PC
 - Removed the requirement to show a fateful encounter pokémon for ingame events
 - Removed certain time requirements from ingame events
   - The Musharna at Dreamyard now appears every day instead of only on Friday